Inspiration in the face of adversity in India

-We’re constantly inspired by the women we work with, and are proud to share the stories of two formidable women entrepreneurs we’ve supported through our Driving Women’s Business Growth in India project.
+We’re proud to share the stories of two formidable women entrepreneurs we’ve supported through our Driving Women’s Business Growth in India project

 Dhanashree and Preeti are from India’s Maharashtra region and have both overcome significant odds to achieve entrepreneurial success.

-Thanks to a partnership between the Mann Deshi Foundation and the Cherie Blair Foundation for Women, 550 promising entrepreneurs like Dhanashree and Preeti have received business and financial literacy training and support to become owners of sustainable and profitable businesses.
+Thanks to a partnership with the Mann Deshi Foundation, 550 promising entrepreneurs like Dhanashree and Preeti received business and financial literacy training and support to become owners of sustainable and profitable businesses.
 They’ve gained the confidence, skills and practical support they need to develop successful enterprises, improve the lives of their families and become role models to other inspiring women entrepreneurs in their communities.

 When Dhanashree lost her hand operating a noodle-making machine in her grocery store several years ago, she fell into a deep depression, believing it to be the end of her entrepreneurial dreams.
 But she refused to let disability stand in the way of her success and now she runs several thriving enterprises.